isomerpages/pa-corp/_our-programmes/PA Cares @ President's Challenge.md

 <p><strong><u>Get Active Together</u></strong><u><br></u>Participate in our <strong>Trust-in-Me Walk</strong> and
 various inclusive sports stations to take home exclusive collectibles!</p>
 <h2>Together, we can make an imPAct</h2>
+<p>This year, PA is pledging $250,000 to President's Challenge, raising funds
+through various platforms to support the beneficiary organisations in their effort to create lasting social impact.</p>
 <p>Support a meaningful cause by donating to the President's Challenge!
 Your
 contribution will make a real difference in the lives of those in need.</p>
 <p>Through the SG Gives Matching Grant, every dollar you donate will be matched